rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-show-server-metadata-item-details-servers-server-id-metadata-key.rst

     GET /servers/{server_id}/metadata/{key}

-This operation retrieves a metadata item by key for a specified server.
+Retrieves a metadata item by key for a specified server.

 In the URI, specify the target server ID and the target metadata key.